AUT-DSP/DSP-Winter2021-MATLAB/HW1/README.md

 	<img src="https://render.githubusercontent.com/render/math?math=c)">&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://render.githubusercontent.com/render/math?math=y\left(n\right)=4.5x\left(n\right)%2B2.3x\left(n-2\right)%2B4x\left(n-4\right)">

-Plot the impulse response h(n) using stem().
+Plot the impulse response h(n) using stem() for n=0,1,…,100.
 Theoretically, what is the expression for h(n)?
-Plot the impulse response h(n), for n=0,1,…,100.
+Write Down these expressions in your Report.

 2. Of the impulse responses computed in (1), which impulse responses are infinite in duration and which are finite?
 Which systems are FIR and which systems are IIR?
+Write Down your Answers and Reasons in your Report.

 3. <img src="https://render.githubusercontent.com/render/math?math={\color{Red} Only for B1.b!!!}"><br> Solve the difference equation for y(n), n ≥ 0: driven by the input <img src="https://render.githubusercontent.com/render/math?math=x\left(n\right)=\left(\frac{1}{2}\right)^nu\left[n\right]"> and subject to y(-1) = 0

-	a) Plot DTFT magnitude and Phase of y(n) over the interval [-π , π] without Calculation of y(n).
-(Hint: Filter Command, fftshift , fft)
+	a) Plot DTFT magnitude and Phase of y(n) over the interval [-π , π] without Calculation of y(n). (*Hint: Filter Command, fftshift , fft*)

-	b) Determine and Plot y(n) with convolution (Use the convol Function From A.1).
+	b) Determine and Plot y(n) with convolution (*Use the convol Function From A.1*).
 Plot DTFT magnitude and Phase of y(n).

-	c) Plot Frequency Response of y(n) (Hint: Freqz Command) and Obtain y(n) from it and plot it.
-(Hint: iztrans Command).
+	c) Plot Frequency Response of y(n) (*Hint: Freqz Command*) and Obtain y(n) from it and plot it. (*Hint: iztrans Command*).

 	d) Plot the poles and zeros of H(z), and indicate the ROC.